roarin-roran/Sorting/ReadMe.txt

 mergeSorter sorts an input using two-way ping-pong merge sort, as well as a k-way merge sort it will be expanded to add run detection.

+tournamentTree constructs an (unfinished) explicit tournament tree for k way merging, and will be expaned to include a more efficient binary heap version

 the mothballed folder contains several old attempts at making the mergeSorter class, retained for reference.